Fulton Chain Wild Forest

 Trailhead Parking Areas are located throughout the unit.
 All coordinates provided are in decimal degrees using NAD83/WGS84 datum.

-- Moss Lake Parking Area: Along Big Moose Road, north of the hamlet of Eagle Bay (N43.778445, W74.825839).
+- Moss Lake Parking Area: Along Big Moose Road, north of the hamlet of Eagle Bay (43.778445°N, 74.825839°W).
 Note that the second parking lot to the north is for accessible parking only.
-Google directions to this Parking Area.
-(Leaves DEC website.
-Hold down the "Shift" key when clicking the link to open it in a new window.)
+Google directions to this Parking Area. (leaves DEC website)

 Most trailhead parking areas provide registration books.
 Please take the time to sign in and out.